 Oats are a type of whole grain cereal product.
 As a whole grain, oats still contain all three parts of its original kernel grain (endosperm, germ and bran) once processing is complete!
 Why is that important?
 Well, the germ and bran components, which are lost in the processing of more refined grains, like white flour, are where a lot of the nutrients are contained.
 As a whole grain, all three components are still intact.
 That means that you get to benefit from a source of fibre, some B vitamins, and phytochemicals that are found within the bran and germ components of the kernel.1

 When you go to buy oats at the grocery store, you might notice that there are a large variety.
 Steel cut, old fashioned large oats, or quick oats… so which one is best?
 On a nutritional level, all forms contain very similar nutritional contents.
 Processing these oats simply alters how broken down the kernel is when you consume it.
-This alteration will affect how long they take to cook, and also how long it takes for your body to process.
+This alteration will affect how long they take to cook.
+It will also impact how long it takes for your body to process.
 Therefore, what does differ between each oat form is the impact on blood sugar levels.2

-Oat forms that are less processed, for example steel cut oats, will take your body longer to break down, and as a result slowly increase blood sugar levels.
+Oat forms that are less processed, for example steel cut oats, will take your body longer to break down.
+As a result slowly increase blood sugar levels.
 In comparison, a grain that has already been more broken down, for example quick oats, means that your body doesn’t have to do this work and will increase blood sugar levels more quickly.2

 Ultimately, incorporating any type of oat into your diet is a good choice.
-Depending on your lifestyle and the amount of time you have to cook oats, choosing less processed forms will take longer to digest keeping you full longer, and provide you with additional benefits of stabilizing blood sugar levels.2
+Depending on your lifestyle and the amount of time you have to cook oats, choosing less processed forms will take longer to digest keeping you full longer.
+It also provides you with the additional benefit of stabilizing your blood sugar levels.2

 What are the health benefits of oats?

-A great health benefit of oats is its good source of fibre.
-Fibre is a non-digestible component in some foods, that passes through the GI tract undigested where it makes its way to the colon.
-Although we can’t digest fibre for fuel, the good bacteria in our gut can, therefore consuming adequate fibre supports our gut health.3 In addition, consuming adequate fibre can contribute to “keeping you regular” with normal bowel movements, keeping you full longer, lowering cholesterol levels and controlling blood sugar levels, and reducing risk of heart disease and some cancers.2,4
+A great health benefit of oats is they are a good source of fibre.
+Fibre is a non-digestible component in some foods.
+It passes through the GI tract undigested where it makes its way to the colon.
+Although we can’t digest fibre for fuel, the good bacteria in our gut can.
+Therefore, consuming adequate fibre supports our gut health.3 In addition, consuming adequate fibre can contribute to “keeping you regular” with normal bowel movements, keeping you full longer, lowering cholesterol levels and controlling blood sugar levels, and reducing risk of heart disease and some cancers.2,4

 Fibre is found in many different foods including fruits and vegetables, legumes, nuts and seeds, and of course, whole grains.4 There are different types of fibre including soluble and insoluble fibres, as well as resistant starches.5

-Overnight oats are a source of soluble fibre, insoluble fibres, AND resistant starches!
-Soaking the oat in milk, or a milk substitute, overnight softens the oats so that you can eat them but leaves the oat kernel uncooked and unprocessed.
-In this way, you consume a source of resistant starch that is embedded within the oat kernel, that would have been lost if the oats were cooked with heat.
+Overnight oats are a source of soluble fibre, insoluble fibre, AND resistant starches!
+Soaking the oat in milk, or a milk substitute, overnight softens the oats so that you can eat them.
+But it leaves the oat kernel uncooked and unprocessed.
+In this way, you consume a source of resistant starch that is embedded within the oat kernel.
+That would have otherwise been lost if the oats were cooked with heat.